Ikta

 There, all the other captives were released, and Lokus reunited with their parents.
 It's important I provide the fact that the allegience follows a strict set of rules, which include heavily limited contact with the outside world outside of the Palace the allegience resides in to avoid spilling the secret and harming Lynux's sovereign power ... if his power was ever to be greatly threatened, he would execute the person who caused it.
 This makes Lynux show up to the reunion between Lokus and their parents, revealing the secret to their parents by showing himself to them on purpose.
 Their parents sit stunned and shocked while Lynux speaks to Lokus.
 Lynux pulls out a gun and holds Lokus to gunpoint, and as a testament to their loyalty (and heavy suspicions that Lokus would reveal everything he'd been trying to keep secret) Lynux (still holding them at gunpoint) gives them a (seperate) gun, and asked them to to either save their parents but in turn Lynux would kill everyone on the planet, or save everyone on the planet but Lokus kill their parents themselves.
 Lokus, caught between the weight of their decisions and extreme stress, chose to kill their parents.
 And with extreme reluctance and regret, Lokus shoots their parents dead.

-(It's important I say that Lynux does not have his divine powers anymore, and killing everyone on earth would not be possible.
+(It's important I say that Lynux does not have his divine powers after faking his death, and killing everyone on earth would not be possible.
 He's bluffing here; if Lokus chose to not kill their parents, he would've just shot them and their parents to death and moved on.)

 Lokus is traumatized by this and in shambles after this.
 They can't leave this place.
 They have no immediate friends or family left.
 Lynux tells them something like,"Hey so... this is why you had to do that, I'm really sorry do you want like a hug or something I'll do whatever it takes to make you feel better" obviously bullshitting but Lokus doesn't realize and since they have nowhere and noone else to go to (besides Luns, which they werent really close with at all at this time) they confide in them.
 Lokus has so much anger in them from this incident (mainly directed at Lynux) that they're simultaneously trying to justify what he coerced them into doing, and also fighting that idea.
 It's mental dissonance to them, and doesn't help with the anger they have to fight back to stay calm around others at times.